 Firmware Or Manufacturer Faults

-Also, please do NOT try and fix it yourself unless you truly are confident in the problem and solution.
+Please do NOT try and fix it yourself unless you truly are confident in the problem and solution.

-Unfortunately, there is no real way to prevent a drive failure, so you can never be too safe when working with your data.
+Unfortunately, there is no real way to prevent a hard drive failure, so you can never be too safe when working with your data.